oxsecurity/megalinter/docs/descriptors/python_pylint.md

   --init-hook INIT_HOOK
                         Python code to execute, usually for sys.path manipulation such as pygtk.require().
-  --errors-only, -E     In error mode, checkers without error messages are
+  --errors-only, -E     In error mode, messages with a category besides ERROR
-                        disabled and for others, only the ERROR messages are displayed, and no reports are done by default.
+                        or FATAL are suppressed, and no reports are done by default.
+Error mode is compatible with disabling specific errors.
   --verbose , -v        In verbose mode, extra non-checker-related info will
                         be displayed.
   --enable-all-extensions